coldfrontlabs/flexslider/README.txt

 Installation
 ============

-1. Download the FlexSlider library from https://github.com/woothemes/FlexSlider
+1. Download the FlexSlider library from https://github.com/woothemes/FlexSlider/zipball/flexslider1 (This is the 1.x version of FlexSlider)
+**N.B.
+Ensure you're using the 1.x version of FlexSlider.
+At the time of writing, the latest 1.x version is 1.8**
 2. Unzip the file and rename the folder to "flexslider" (pay attention to the case of the letters)
 3. Put the folder in a libraries directory
     - Ex: sites/all/libraries